gogamarra/Automated-ELK-Stack/README.md

 - **Filebeat collects file system logs**
 - **Metricbeat collects performance data from the operating system and from services running on the servers**

-## SCREENSHOTS - Successful Build Confirmation and Working Dashboard
+## SCREENSHOTS - Successful Build and Dashboard Confirmation
 The following images display the actual results after running `DOCKER-ANSIBLE` PLAYBOOKS.
 - The ELK stack server was deployed.
 - Beats data shippers were installed on the webservers.